-Three working groups were set up to discuss the various challenges and how the community can work together better.
+Three working groups were set up to discuss the various challenges and how we as a community can work together better.
 Each group tackled a different aspect:

 - Deploying and packaging Python frameworks